The Cost of a Swimming Pool: NJ Pricing & Financing Options

 Range: typically $40,000–$80,000+

+Vinyl liner pools are often the most affordable option for homeowners, with an average initial cost around $28,000.
+However, these pools require liner replacements every 5 to 9 years, which adds to long-term maintenance costs.
 Vinyl pools lower the entry barrier but expect liner replacement roughly every 5–9 years depending on use and conditions.

 How size and per square foot figures help